DynoW/pclp-vscode/README.md

 # Daniel's minimal PCLP vscode configuration

-I've created this repo for easy setup of a pclp environmentin Visual Studio Code
+I've created this repo for easy setup of a pclp environment in Visual Studio Code

 If you need help ask me or ChatGPT (same thing anyway :))